-In theory, it seems to make sense cutting out entire food groups would further cut out calories, ultimately leading to weight loss.
-And though the practice of cut out food groups certainly could shed off unwanted pounds, is it really the most healthful route?
-BistroMD suggests "no" and here is why!
+In theory, cutting out entire food groups for weight loss can help cut out calories, ultimately leading to weight loss.
+And though the practice of cutting out food groups certainly could shed off unwanted pounds, it isn’t the healthiest way to lose weight.

-Grains are exceptionally valuable for its fiber and B vitamin content.
+Grains are exceptionally valuable for their fiber and B vitamin content.
 Without each, digestive health and efficient energy use may be compromised.

 Like grains, fruits also contain high amounts of fiber.
 The vibrancy and color of fruits offer powerful antioxidants that protect the body against damage.

 Veggies are especially a "yes!" when answering the question, "Is cutting out carbs bad for you?"
-Also along with grains and fruits, veggies are considered a carbohydrate source and supply the body with fiber and rich vitamins and minerals.
+Also along with grains and fruits, veggies are considered a carbohydrate source and supply the body with fiber, antioxidants, vitamins, and minerals.

 Eat a variety of different colored vegetables to get the most benefits vegetables have to offer.